PhD in Geography

 The PhD in Geography program provides students with expertise across the natural and social sciences that are required to understand the social and environmental aspects of global change.
 This program prepares students for careers in academia or industry, providing the skill set necessary for advanced jobs and careers in environmental consulting, advocacy, and policy; sustainability and resource management; international aid and development; and environmental law.

-The post-bachelor’s student must complete at least 16 courses (64 credits).
+Students must complete at least 16 courses (64 credits).
 The actual number of courses required of a student is determined in consultation with the advisor.
+Students with prior graduate work may be able to transfer course credits.
+For more details, see the GRS Transfer of Credits policy.
 Unless the student has already taken very close equivalents, the core graduate program is as follows:

 - CAS GE 516: Multivariate Analysis for Geographers (or equivalent)